-For further information about the Annual Wage Review and the National Minimum Wage Order, see sections 285–299 of the Fair Work Act 2009.
+For more information about the Annual Wage Review process and the National Minimum Wage Order, visit Fair Work Commission - Annual wage reviews.

 Most employees in the national workplace system are covered by a modern award.
 These contain the minimum wage, as well as other terms and conditions, for employees in particular industries and occupations.